-Greenlink West: 525kV line spanning 350 miles from Las Veg as, Nevada, to Yerington, Nevada.
-Construction is expected to begin in early 2025, with the line in service by spring 2027 Greenlink North: 525-kV line running from Ely, Nevada, to Yerington, Nevada.
+Greenlink North: S25-kV line running from Ely, Nevada, to Yerington, Nevada.
 Expected to be in service in late 2028.
-Cross-Tie: Proposed 500-kV line spanning 214 miles through Utah and Nevada to relieve congestion on other transmission lines in the region and increase the ability of several states to import and export renevable energy.
-SWIP-North: 500-kV line covering 285 miles from southern Idaho to Ely, Nevada.
-It is the final link in a transmission contidor that will enable the bidrectional flow of about 2 GW between the Desert Southwest and Pacific Northwest.
+Cross-Tie: Proposed 500-KV line spanning 214 miles through Utah and Nevada to relieve congestion on other transmission lines in the region and increase the ability of several states to import and export renevable energy.
+SWIP-North: 5004V line covering 285 miles from southern Idaho to Ely, Nevada.
+It is the final link in a transmission corridor that will enable the bidrectional flow of about 2 GW between the Desert Southwest and Pacific Northwest.
 Construction is expected to begin in 2025 and completed in 2027.
-In 2024, it was selected as a participant in DDEs Transmission Facilitation Program.
-Southline Transmission Project: 278-mile line connecting the existing transmission systems of the metro areas in El Paso, Texas, and Tucson, Arizona.
-Construction is expected to begin in 2025, withit is two phases complete in 2027 and 2028.
+In 2024, it was selected as a participant in DOEs Transmission Facilitation Program.
+0 Southline Transmission Project: 278-mile line connecting the existing transmission systems of the metro areas in El Paso, Texas, and Tucson, Arizona.
+Construction is expected to begin in 2025, with its two phases complete in 2027 and 2028.
 In 2024, it was selected as a participant in DOE's Transmission Facilitation Program.
-Bonneville Power Administration: In October, BPA announced plans for 13 transmission, substation, and line projects.
+Bomeville Power Administration: In October, BPA announced plans for 13 transmission, substation, and line projects.
 The projects include a \$004W line from northern Oregon to Nevada.
 The projects are in the early stages of development and will not affect work on several transmission projects BPA announced in summer 2023.
-Stakeholder Spotlight Boardman to Hemingway project breaks ground this year In the works since the mid-2000s, the Boardman to Hemingway (B2H) transmission project is on track to break ground this year.
-B2H is a proposed 296-mile, 500 kV transmission line that will run from a substation near Boardman, Oregon, to the Herningway Substation near Melba, Idaho.
-The line is co-owned by Idaho Power and PachfCorp.
-It will connect the winterpeaking PachfCorb Northwest and summer-peaking Intermountain West to provide customers in both areas reciprocal benefits.
-In the winter, when hydropower generation is low, Pachfc Northwest customers will be able to use power from wind facilities in the Intermountain West.
-During summer demand peaks, customers in the Intermountain West will benefit from hydropower and other resources in the Pachfe Northwest.
+Stakeholder Spotlight Boardman to Hemingway project breaks ground this year In the works since the mid-2000s, the Boardman to Hemingway (82H) transmission project is on track to break ground this year.
+B2H is a proposed 290-mile, 500 kV transmission line that will run from a substation near Boardman, Cregon, to the Herningswy Substation near Melba, Idaho.
+The line is co-owned by Idaho Power and PacIfCorp.
+It will connect the winter peaking PacIfK Northwest and summer-peaking Intermountain West to provide customers in both areas reciprocal benefits.
+In the winter, when hydropower generation is low, Pacific Northwest customers will be able to use power from wind facilities in the Intermountain West.
+During summer demand peaks, customers in the Intermountain West will benefit from hydropower and other resources in the Pacific Northwest.
 The project first appeared in Idaho Power's Integrated Resource Plan in 2006.
-Permitting issues have been the primary source of delay flaho Power is the lead developer of the project, which spans more than 100 miles of federal land, requiring approval from the Bureau of Land Management, U.S. Forest Service, U.S. Navy, and the Bureau of Reclamation.
-It also covers state land in Idaho and Oregon, as well as that and private land.
+Permitting issues have been the primary source of delay, Idaho Power is the lead developer of the project, which apams more than 100 miles of dedan land requining approxing from the Bureau of Land Management, U.S. Forest Service, U.S. Navy, and the Bureau of Reclamation.
+It also covers state land in Idaho and Oregon, as well as tribal and private land.
 As of December 2024, the project was awaiting final approval of federal, state, and local permits.
-There is alao an appeal pending before the Oregon Supreme Court related to a site certificate approved in summer 2024.
+There is also an appeal pending before the Oregon Supreme Court related to a site certificate approved in summer 2024.
 According to Idaho Power, B2H is crucial to meeting soaring demand and achieving its goal of 100% clean energy by 2045.
 The project is on track to break ground this spring and to be in operation in 2027.

-Q

-State of the Interconnection 2025

-System Events

-WESTERN INTERCONNECTION SYSTEM EVENTS AT A GLANCE
+System Events WESTERN INTERCONNECTION SYSTEM EVENTS AT A GLANCE